What Titre Foncier Means in Marrakech for Foreign Buyers

 The Titre Foncier also records every previous ownership transfer, so you can trace the complete chain of title back to the original registration.

-This transparency is one of the things that makes the Titre Foncier system so trusted by foreign buyers and international mortgage lenders.
+This transparency is one of the things that makes the Titre Foncier system so trusted by foreign buyers and by the international mortgage lenders who finance them.

 How to Verify a Titre Foncier Before Buying Property in Marrakech